awslabs/aws-lambda-redshift-loader/README.md

     * [Reviewing Logs](#reviewing-logs)
     * [Extending and Building New Features](#extending-and-building-new-features)
   * [Configuration Reference](#configuration-reference)
-# A Zero Administration AWS Lambda Based Amazon Redshift Database Loader

-With this AWS Lambda function, it's never been easier to get file data into Amazon Redshift.
-You simply push files into a variety of locations on Amazon S3, and have them automatically loaded into your Amazon Redshift clusters.

-For automated delivery of streaming data to S3 and subsequently to Redshift, also consider using [Amazon Kinesis Firehose](https://aws.amazon.com/kinesis/firehose).

 ## Using AWS Lambda with Amazon Redshift
 Amazon Redshift is a fully managed petabyte scale data warehouse available for